-1446 1447 Your pre-ride inspection is your best opportunity to look for these types of things: loose components, fatigued 1448 brackets, oil seepage, electrical faults, etc. Sprockets showing signs of wear?
+Your pre-ride inspection is your best opportunity to look for these types of things: loose components, fatigued brackets, oil seepage, electrical faults, etc. Sprockets showing signs of wear?
 Oil level low?
 Brake reservoir low?
-1449 Brake pads getting thin?
+Brake pads getting thin?
 Battery on its last legs?
 Intermittent electrical problems?
-1450

 A post ride inspection and cleaning session also helps you identify potential problems.
-Oil leaks show up easily when there's a thin coating of dust on the engine.
-Your bike's trying to tell you something - you need to look and listen.
-Most mechanical faults give you warning long before a complete failure actually occurs.
+Oil leaks show up easily when there's a coating of dust on the engine.
+You're bike's trying to tell you something - you need to look and listen.
+Most mechanical faults give you some warn long before a complete failure actually occurs.

-- 1455 Breakdowns fall into 2 categories those you can fix yourself, and those you can't. - 14561457 Examples of things you CAN fix in the field: - 1458 1.
-Tire puncture see next main topic below - 1459 2.
-Loose/missing nuts and bolts tighten or replace - 1460 3.
-Cables out of adjustment adjust to mfg's specs - 1461 4.
-Levers out of adjustment adjust for proper engagement - 14625.
-Chain tension and chain lubrication lube and adjust14625.
-Chain tension and chain lubrication lube and adjust - 1463 6.
-Fluid levels low add oil or gear lube or coolant as needed. - 1464 7.
-Broken levers replace with a spare, or use vice grips on the part that remains - 1465 8.
-Broken or split drive chain, see the Terra-X chain breaker below - 1466 9.
-Broken wires - splice and wrap with electrical tape - 1467 10.
-Punctured engine case - use JB weld to plug the hole, if the hole is small enough - 1468 11.
-Fouled spark plug - replace with a spare(s).
-You're carrying a spark plug wrench, right? - 12.
-Alternator failure replace the rubber alternator belt with a spare 1469 - 13.
-BMW ignition sensor ring failure fixable only if you carry a spare sensor that's programmed for your bike.
-1470 - 14.
-Lost key retrieve the emergency spare key from your super-secret onboard hidey spot 1471 - 1472
+Breakdowns fall into 2 categories - those you can fix yourself, and those you can't.

+Examples of things you CAN fix in the field:

+- 1. Tire puncture see next main topic below - 2.
+Loose/missing nuts and bolts tighten or replace - 3.
+Cables out of adjustment adjust to mfg's specs - 4.
+Levers out of adjustment adjust for proper engagement - 5.
+Chain tension and chain lubrication lube and adjust - 6.
+Fluid levels low add oil or gear lube or coolant as needed. - 7.
+Broken levers replace with a spare, or use vice grips on the part that remains - 8.
+Broken wires splice and wrap with electrical tape - 9.
+Punctured engine case use JB weld to plug the hole, if the hole is small enough - 10.
+Fouled spark plug replace with a spare(s).
+You're carrying a spark plug wrench, right? - 11.
+Alternator failure replace the rubber alternator belt with a spare - 12.
+BMW ignition sensor ring failure fixable only if you carry a spare sensor that's programmed for your bike. - 13.
+Lost key retrieve the emergency spare key from your super-secret onboard hidey spot

-1473 Here's some photos showing Steve making repairs to his saddlebags.
+Here's some photos showing Steve making repairs to his saddlebags.
 The rough trail caused one saddlebag bracket to fail.
 Fortunately Steve had enough bits, pieces, screws and wire to put things back together again.
-1474 1475

 Here's a couple photos of my rear brake lever that got mashed after kissing a rock.
 Instead of pointing forward, it was bent up at a 45 degree angle.
 Some creative blacksmithing using a hammer and a rock as the anvil put the lever back in operating condition.
 That field repair has held up for 6 years.
-1480